-The Economic Development and Industrial Corporation of Boston (EDIC) is a political and corporate entity of the Commonwealth consisting of five members who are also appointed as members of the Boston Redevelopment Authority (BRA).
+The Economic Development and Industrial Corporation of Boston (EDIC) is a political and corporate entity of the Commonwealth consisting of five members who are also appointed as members of the Boston Redevelopment Authority d/b/a as the Boston Planning and Development Agency (BPDA).
 EDIC has a variety of powers to assist industrial development projects in the City.
 EDIC is not authorized to issue debentures in excess of \$5 million secured solely by the credit and properties of EDIC and revenue bonds secured by revenues from the lease or sale of its projects.
 The City is also authorized to appropriate or borrow monies for EDIC development projects within certain urban renewal debt limitations.

-The BRA is a public political and corporate body that combines the City's redevelopment and planning board authority with certain powers of the state Department of Community Affairs.
-The BRA board consists of four members appointed by the Mayor, subject to confirmation by the City Council, and one member appointed by the State Department of Community Affairs.
-The BRA provides the planning support for major construction and redevelopment activity in the City.
-Although the BRA is authorized to issue revenue bonds and notes that are not city debts, the BRA traditionally finances its projects through a combination of federal and state grants, proceeds of general obligation bonds issued by the City, and revenues from the lease or sale of land.
+The BPDA is a public political and corporate body that combines the City's redevelopment and planning board authority with certain powers of the state Department of Community Affairs.
+The BPDA board consists of four members appointed by the Mayor, subject to confirmation by the City Council, and one member appointed by the Governor.
+The BPDA is an urban planning and economic development agency and is part of the Mayor's Economic Development cabinet.
+Although the BPDA is authorized to issue revenue bonds and notes that are not city debts, the BPDA traditionally finances its projects through a combination of federal and state grants, proceeds of general obligation bonds issued by the City, and revenues from the lease or sale of land.